WELCOME TO AUSTRALIA

 “Each city has its own characteristics and attractions but both cities are brilliant: Gold Coast with the well-known and beautiful beach and Brisbane with a hip and dynamic lifestyle.”

 Australia’s warm climate makes outdoor activities possible throughout most of the year.
-Of all the regions of Australia, the climate of south-east Queensland is generally considered the most livable, year-round.
+Of all the regions of Australia, the climate of south-east Queensland is generally considered the most liveable, year-round.
 Almost perfectly midway on the eastern coast of Australia, it has the most consistent temperature, shielded from the seasonal extremes that can take place further north and south.
 Whether on the Gold Coast or in Brisbane, locals are able to dress comfortably in shorts and a T-shirt almost every day.
 A hat and sunglasses are the only other essential accessories.